 Sometimes your activities can be harmful when you are active in education, research, repopulation, or reintroduction of protected animal or plant species.
 In such cases you need an exemption under the Nature Conservation Act (in Dutch).
 You can apply for this exemption to the provincial authorities or to RVO.

 Harmful exotic species

-You are not allowed to keep, grow, breed, transport, import or trade in harmful exotic plant or animal species.
-Check this list of Invasive alien species (in Dutch).
-These species may only be kept for specific purposes, for example scientific research.
-In that case you will need a permit from the Netherlands Enterprise Agency (RVO.nl, in Dutch).
+You are not allowed to keep, grow, breed, transport, import, or trade in harmful exotic plant or animal species on the list of Invasive alien species (in Dutch).
+You can do so only for specific purposes, for example scientific research, with a permit from the Netherlands Enterprise Agency (in Dutch).

 Online application procedure via Message Box

 Using Message Box, you can apply digitally for an exemption or dispensation to the Netherlands Enterprise Agency or the provincial authority.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.